silentorb/marloth-story/books/fairytale/part3.md

 Adelle looked at her clothes.
 The sheet had been torn from her by the gremlins, and her nightgown was in considerable disarray.
-She felt more uncomfortable than ever, but she was the daughter of the King, and she was determined to maintain whatever shred of decency she could muster.
+She felt more uncomfortable than ever, but she was the daughter of the King, and she was determined to maintain whatever shred of dignity she could muster.

 "I am Princess Adelle." she said as pleasantly as she could manage.
 "Who are you?"